Chapter 4901:1-39 Energy Efficiency Programs

-(B) Program design criteria.
+(B) Program portfolio plan design criteria.
 When developing programs for inclusion in its program portfolio plan, an electric utility shall consider the following criteria:

 (1) Relative cost-effectiveness.

-(2) Benefit to all members of a customer class, including nonparticipants.
+(2) Benefits and costs to all members of a customer class, including nonparticipants.

 (3) Potential for broad participation within the targeted customer class.

-(4) Likely magnitude of aggregate energy savings or peak-demand reduction.
+(4) Projected magnitude of aggregate energy savings or peak-demand reduction.